Skip to main content

 Regalia and Attire

-Regalia orders placed by the deadline will be shipped to the address you provide approximately two weeks after the order date.
+Regalia orders placed by March 31 will be shipped to the address you provide approximately two weeks after the order date.
+For orders placed after March 31, shipping times may extend up to 30 days after the order is placed.

 Official App State regalia is environmentally conscious GreenWeaver® regalia, made in the USA.
 This line of graduation wear is made of fabric spun from molten plastic pellets produced from 100% post-consumer recycled plastic bottles.
 An average of 25 plastic bottles are used to produce your cap and gown.

-Personalized and generic announcements, class rings and diploma frames are also available for purchase through the University Bookstore.
+Personalized and generic announcements, class rings and diploma frames are also available for purchase online through the Campus Store.

 Commencement Attire